lgalke/vec4ir/README.md

 The evaluation script
 ---------------------

-The package includes a native command line script `ir_eval.py` for evaluation of an information retrieval pipeline (See Figure ).
+The package includes a native command line script `ir_eval.py` for evaluation of an information retrieval pipeline.
 The pipeline of query expansion, matching and scoring is applied to a set of queries and the metrics mean average precision (MAP), mean reciprocal rank (MRR), normalised discounted cumulative gain (NDCG), precision and recall are computed.
 Hence, the script may be used *as-is* for evaluation of your datasets or as a reference implementation for the usage of the framework.
 The behaviour of the evaluation script and the resulting information retrieval pipeline can be controlled by the following command-line arguments:

 #### Meta options